-Qualifying for a Habitat Home
+Qualifying for Homeownership

 Three Main Selection Criteria

-Critera 1: Need
+Critera 1: Need for Adequate Shelter

-- Substandard Housing – if there are problems with the heating system, water supply, electricity, bathrooms, kitchen, structure, etc. of your current home.
+- Substandard housing – if there are problems with the heating system, water supply, electricity, bathrooms, kitchen, structure, etc. of your current home.

-- Overcrowding-If the number of bedrooms is inadequate as determined by the number, ages, and sex of household members.
+- Overcrowding – if the number of bedrooms is inadequate as determined by the number, ages, and sex of household members.

 Criteria 2: Income and Ability to Pay

 The family income must be adequate to cover monthly housing costs of approximately $1,200 – $1,800 (amounts subject to change):

 - Up to $240,000 affordable 30 year mortgage.